Boot-time Support Endpoints#

 rpm installer may return a tar-based installer instead.

-Downloads the package named NAME from the head node, where the packaging
+Downloads the package named PKGNAME from the head node, where the

-system is determined by PKGSYS.
-PKGSYS is one of tar, rpm, or deb.
-Note that
+determined by PKGTYPE.
+PKGTYPE is one of tar, rpm, or deb.
+This simply

 Client Download Endpoints#